aloussase/squad-rotation-bot/README.md

 This is a bot that you can integrate into your gchat spaces to send a message to indicate who's turn is it to facilitate the daily.

+## Pre-requisites

+This is an application that runs periodically on a scheduled time, so you will need to have some server where to run it.

+I personally run my instance on one of my Raspberries, but any hosted server should work as well.
+I can recommend [Hetzner](https://www.hetzner.com/).

 ## Configuring

 Make sure to configure the following according to your needs: